 Industry regulator Ofwat has launched an enforcement investigation into South West Water leakage performance reporting, the accuracy of which has been in doubt following a November 2022 Ofwat assessment of the company’s progress in this area.

-Exeter Observer is proving that reader-funded media can deliver the independent public interest journalism our local democracy needs.
+Exeter Observer publishes the independent, investigative public interest journalism our local democracy needs without fear or favour.

-Upgrade to a paid Exeter Observer subscription to support our work and get access to exclusive premium content and more.
+Upgrade to a paid Exeter Observer subscription from less than £2/week to support our work and get access to exclusive premium content and more.

 Council inability to identify sufficient land to meet government housing delivery targets leaves residents with faint hope of local plan policies preventing Nadder Park Road ridgeline development despite 175 public objections to scheme.